stephen-fraser/photolabs/README.md

 PhotoLabs is a React-based single page application (SPA) for users to view and favourite submitted photos by topics.

-## Background

 This project was completed as a part of my schooling through Lighthouse Labs (https://www.lighthouselabs.ca).

-## End Product Photos
+## Final Product Photos

-Home Page with favourited photos
+Home Page View with favourited photos

 !["View of Home Page with favourited photos"](docs/homeView.png)